On care, pain, parenting, and violence

 Am I going to do it or what?

-I see people who decide to skip this part and go to the museum shop.
-Some, poke their heads inside as if crossing an invisible umbral into the darkest place imaginable and quickly pull back.
+I see people who decide to skip this part and go to the gift shop.
+Some, poke their heads inside as if crossing an invisible umbral into the darkest place imaginable and quickly pull back, but it is too late.
 You cannot unsee these kinds of things.
+They will stick with you.

 I was never afraid of life until I had children.

 It is the middle of July.
 A Friday morning.
 On this side of the world, it is always summer.
 I think I should do it.
 I must.
 I am one of those people who need to hear the full story, see the rubble, and hold the hands of those who suffer.
-I don’t want to be a person who shies away from suffering.
+I need to see, touch, taste, to understand.
+It is a tricky balance, to keep myself sane while not shying away from suffering.

 I take a deep breath and I cross the line between the world of reckoning and the world of unbearable pain.

 Thousands of children were killed by other parents, grandparents, and other children.
 There are big pictures of children.
 Their ages are displayed alongside some toys and their favorite foods.
 Some, include the last thing they said.
 I walk in silence, reading as my eyes start to fill with tears.
 I hear the sniffles and gasps of those crying around me.
 People are sitting on the floor in corners of the exhibition, wailing inconsolably.
-I walk to the end of the exhibition and find a chair to sit and cry.
+By the exit, there is a door with a sign that reads “psychological counsel, knock please”.

 As a parent, I know this.
 This is why the suffering of other children affects me, and affects us, because we know what it takes to care for someone.